• Skip to primary navigation

 A glass jar with mango panna cotta in it on some white plates.

-This Mango Panna Cotta is silky, creamy and delicious.
-It’s an easy make-ahead dessert that is served in individual portions.
-Serve with fresh mangoes or mango coulis on top and everyone will love it!
+Mango Panna Cotta is silky, creamy and delicious!
+It’s an easy make-ahead chilled dessert.
+Enjoy it with chopped mangoes or mango sauce and everyone will love it!

-It’s similar to flan, but is made without eggs.
-I love this panna cotta recipe because it is rich and silky and at the same time fresh and fruity.
-It is hinted with warm cardamom and topped with sweet flavorful mangoes.
+I love this panna cotta recipe because it is rich and at the same time fresh and fruity.
+It is hinted with warm cardamom and topped with chopped mango.

-For another delicious dessert, try my strawberry mousse, no bake chocolate mousse bars, and chocolate rice pudding.
+For more no-bake treats, try my no bake chocolate mousse bars and chocolate rice pudding.

 Why You’ll Love This Recipe

-• You only need basic ingredients to make this panna cotta.
+• You only need basic ingredients to make this fruit panna cotta.

-• Top it with fresh mangoes or a simple 3 ingredient mango sauce.
+• Top with fresh mangoes or a simple 3 ingredient mango sauce.

 • It’s light and at the same time decadent.